Strawb3rryjam/QuickSnip/README.md

 ## 🚀 Getting Started

-Follow these steps to run SnipSnap locally.
+Follow these steps to run QuickSnip locally

 ### ⭐ Clone the repository